Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-toc.md

+---
-# Ethereum Localism: Grounding the Future of Coordination
+title: "Ethereum Localism: Grounding the Future of Coordination"
+subtitle:
+author:
+authorURL:
+tags:
+source:
+language: en
+uuid: 5af313e6-2a4a-48aa-a05d-a3036c87ea6d
+license: CC BY-SA 4.0
+---
 ## Table of Contents

 This table of contents provides links to all the Markdown sections of the book "Ethereum Localism: Grounding the Future of Coordination" for easy navigation.